tenzap/exif-thumbnail-adder/README.md

 ## Requested permissions
-- `READ_EXTERNAL_STORAGE`
+- `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`
-    - permits to read the picture from the storage of your device
+    - permit to read and write/update the picture from the storage of your device
-- `WRITE_EXTERNAL_STORAGE`
+    - requested with the `google_play` flavor that is shipped on google play and with the `standard` flavor on Android 10 and before
-    - permits to write/update the picture on the storage of your device
+    - these permissions are required to keep the timestamp of the pictures
 - `MANAGE_EXTERNAL_STORAGE`
-    - requested only with the `standard` flavor that is shipped on f-droid.org
+    - requested only with the `standard` flavor on Android 11 and above to keep the timestamp of the pictures
     - on google play, it is not requested for now.
     - To have full functionality of the app, prefer the one shipped on F-Droid which is fully functional for versions of Android  >= 11.
     - get more details on the project homepage